openimis/openimis_docs/web_app_vb_user_manual.rst

   A. ``LOGIN``

-  If a user who is logging in is having user role HF Administrator or offline Scheme Administrator and if Heath Facility ID/Scheme Office ID is not set yet, just after clicking login button on the login screen/page, the user will be prompted to enter Health Facility/Scheme Office ID (:ref:`image251`), (:ref:`image252`), only once for that very first time of logging in.
+  If a user who is logging in is having user role HF Administrator or offline Scheme Administrator and if Heath Facility ID/Scheme Office ID is not set yet, just after clicking login button on the login screen/page, the user will be prompted to enter Health Facility/Scheme Office ID (:ref:`Image 251<image251>`), (:ref:`Image 252<image252>`), only once for that very first time of logging in.

   .. _image251:
   .. figure:: /img/user_manual/image218.png